-What is there to do in Dingle?
+What to do in Dingle?
 Too many things to count.

 This post only lists 10 things, but one could easily find 50 to 100 things to do in Dingle – a peninsula off the south-west coast of Ireland.
 It’s a bit out of the way and often missed by the whirlwind bus tours that circle the whole country in 10-14 days.
 But Dingle is such a worthy destination in and of itself.
 It alone is reason enough to travel to Ireland.
 One could spend a week, a month or a summer there and never tire or it.
 Dingle has a mystical landscape.
 It is a thin place where the veil between this world and the eternal world is thin.
 Plus it has a great downtown, shopping, good food, beautiful beaches, culture, heritage and some of the most outstanding traditional Irish music in the country.
 No matter how much time I spend in Dingle, I always want to stay longer.